yorkadam/addressweb/README.md

 # addressweb - HTML & Python Based Address Book
+Please note: I am currently a Software Engineer; where at work we use the Microsoft stack for everything.
+This project is one of many non-Microsoft projects I'm working on to solidify my skills on other technology stacks.
+Therefore, this is a learning project for me and I would be happy to receive any feedback positive or negative.
 ## Description
 A simple stand-alone address book for keeping track of people’s addresses, contact information, identification, and relationships.
 This address book software is written in Python, javascript, html, SQLite, JQuery UI,  and uses CherryPy.